JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `getColony`

-Get a colony address by its Id in the network
+Get a colony address by its Id in the network.

 **Parameters**